joshuarowley42/AgileEnergyPlanner/README.md

 The project is nascent and intended for my personal use, but I am putting it online in case anyone wants to make use of it, or join in on the development.
 It comes with no warranty, or guarantee of any updates!

-My plan is to put this on an Raspberry Pi with a relay shield to control the hot-water cylinder and heating at home too.
+My plan is to put this on a Raspberry Pi with a relay shield to control the hot-water cylinder and heating at home too.

 ### Features

 * Start & Stop Tesla Charging (via API)
-* Tell users when good times to use appliances (via SMS (coming soon..))
+* Tell users when good times to use appliances (via Email (SMS coming soon))
 * Show historical price data and usage